maschmann/php-ansible/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/maschmann/php-ansible/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/maschmann/php-ansible/?branch=master)

 This library is a oop-wrapper for the ansible provisioning tool.
-I intend to use this library for a symfony2 bundle and also a deployment GUI, based on php.
+I intend to use this library for a symfony2 bundle and also a deployment GUI, based on php/symfony2.
-The current implementation is feature-complete for ansible-playbook. ansible-galaxy still needs to be implemented.
+The current implementation is feature-complete for ansible-playbook and ansible-galaxy

+Next steps for implementation are: wrapping the lib into a bundle and provide e.g. commandline-capabilities.

 ## prerequisites

 Your OS should be a flavor of linux and ansible has to be installed.
-It's easiest if ansible is in PATH :-) The library try to find ansible-playbook and ansible-galaxy by itself or use a path you provide.
+It's easiest if ansible is in PATH :-) The library tries to find ansible-playbook and ansible-galaxy by itself or use the paths/executables you provide.

 ## usage

-First instantiate the base object which works as a factory for your commands.
+First instantiate the base object which works as a factory for the commands.
-Only the first parameter with the path to your ansible deployment.
-The other two params are optional paths to your local ansible installation's binaries, in case they are not on PATH.
+Only the first parameter is mandatory, and provides the library with the path to your ansible deployment file structure.
+The other two params are optional paths to your local ansible installation's binaries, in case they are not in PATH.

 ```php
     $ansible = new Ansible(